Indicators of child sexual abuse

 Language barriers

-The alleged abuser or offender may be the only person who speaks English in the home, which significantly impacts on:
+The alleged abuser may be the only person who speaks English in the home, which significantly impacts on:

 - a child’s ability to disclose to someone who they trust and who understands them